andrewwebber/couchbase-array/coreos/readme.md

 # CoreOS - Couchbase

-- Download a CoreOS ISO and start a couple of VMs
+- Download a CoreOS etcd2 enabled ISO and start a couple of VMs

 ## ETCD